Nie-Tianyi/rs_algorithm_practise/README.md

 ### 3. Hash Algorithm

 Building a hash method for a struct in Rust usually involves using trait `Hash` and `Hasher` in the standard library.
-The `Hasher` defines the steps to compute a hash value, any struct that implements `Hasher` trait can be used as a hash algorithm.
-We normally do not need to implement this trait ourselves, we can use `std::collections::hash_map::DefaultHasher` directly.
+The `Hasher` defines the steps to compute a hash value, **any struct that implements `Hasher` trait can be used as a hash algorithm**.
+We normally do not need to implement this trait ourselves, instead we would use `std::collections::hash_map::DefaultHasher` directly.
 Here is an example of implementing a `Hasher` trait:

 ```rust
 pub struct MHash {